-Term Page number (first reference) FIRTA → FIRDC → FRDC 9 Fishing Industry Research Trust Account → Fishing Industry Research and Development Council → Fisheries Research and Development Corporation.
+Term Page number (first reference) FIRTA → FIRDC → FRDC 10 Fishing Industry Research Trust Account → Fishing Industry Research and Development Council → Fisheries Research and Development Corporation.
 Nature of the entities: FIRDC was one of the 18 rural industry research and development councils established in 1985; the FRDC was incorporated in 1991.
-DPIE → AFFA → DAFF → DOA→DAWR→DA 7 Department of Primary Industries and Energy → Agriculture, Fisheries and Forestry - Australia → Department of Agriculture, Fisheries and Forestry → Department of Agriculture → Department of Agriculture and Water Resources → Department of Agriculture Role of the entity: Australian Government's department responsible for agriculture PIERD Act → PIRD Act 7 Primary Industries and Energy Research and Development Act 1989.
+DPIE → AFFA→ DAFF → DOA→ DAWR→ DA→ DAWE- DAFF 8 Department of Primary Industries and Energy → Agriculture, Fisheries and Forestry - Australia → Department of Agriculture, Fisheries and Forestry → Department of Agriculture → Department of Agriculture and Water Resources → Department of Agriculture-▶ Department of Agriculture, Water and Environment Role of the entity: Australian Government's department responsible for agriculture PIERD Act → PIRD Act 8 Primary Industries and Energy Research and Development Act 1989.
 In 2013 the Act was updated and energy was removed from the title to become the Primary Industries Research and Development Act 1989.
 Role of the legislation: regulate activities of rural R&D corporations.

-AFIC → NFIC → ASIC → NAC+CFA (see note) → NSIA → SIA
+$AFIC \longrightarrow NFIC \longrightarrow ASIC \longrightarrow NAC+CFA$ (see note) $\longrightarrow NSIA \longrightarrow SIA$